 Departing from Tunnel Creek A/S you go right and down the hill (1000 feet) starting the 6.3-mile loop to the Red House A/S and back.
 As you are descending this trail you continue to make right hand turns until coming to the Red House A/S. This is a wacky aid station and you never know what you will see when you cross the creek, but I guarantee they will take good care of you.
 Leaving the aid station you will be on a single track flume trail leading you back uphill towards Tunnel Creek A/S. There is one intersection that will be very well marked pointing you left, uphill, back to Tunnel Creek A/S. (If you find yourself desending after Red House A/S you are going the wrong way).
 There is a significant sandy climb near the top of the loop.
 (This loop is considered by most as the “glimpse of hell” part of the course.)

 At the Incline Creek trail junction the course makes a sharp left turn and drops down towards Incline Village, offering spectacular views of the North Shore of Lake Tahoe.
 This section of the course will provide views of Lake Tahoe not many but locals have seen.
 The Incline Creek trail will plunge down the mountain for approximately four miles and a loss of 2,000 feet of elevation, following the creek with many dives including twists and turns.
 As the trail flattens out towards the bottom you will come into the Tyrolean Village area directly behind homes.
-Once you come to the pavement it is just a short ¼ mile to the Diamond Peak Lodge parking lot area.
-Proceed to the lodge where the aid station will be.
-(There is a 5:11 pm cut-off here.)
+Once you come to the to the Diamond Peak Lodge parking lot area, proceed to the lodge where the aid station will be.
+(There is a 4:30 pm (10.5 hr) cut-off here.)
 This will be the 30 Mile A/S, a great aid station with many food options, indoor bathrooms, and the only spot to meet your crew.
 It is imperative that your crew members only park in designated parking spots and not clog the roadway.
 During the event the race is accountable for keeping the roadway accessible by residents of Tyrolean Village and the Fire Department!
 Crews that do not adhere to this will result in their runner being DQ’d from the race.
 Yes, it IS that important!

-From there the course will follow the dirt service road up the ski run and onto the Crystal Ridge ski run up and over the top of Diamond Peak resort at 8540 feet for a 1700 foot climb in just under 2 miles.
+From there the course will follow the dirt service road up the ski run and onto Crystal Ridge.
+Then up and over the top of Diamond Peak resort at 8540 ft for a 1700 foot climb in just under 2 miles.
 This climb is steep!
 Take your time, it will not make or break your race.
 Stop and catch your breath and turn around for the most spectacular view of Lake Tahoe you will see on the entire course.
 When you reach the top of the ski lift (bull wheel), a sharp right hand turn will drop you down to the Bull Wheel A/S (water and typical aid station fair only.
-No hot food and no ice will be there) turn right onto the Tahoe Rim Trail.
+No hot food and no ice) turn right onto the Tahoe Rim Trail.
 The course then returns to the Tunnel Creek A/S 3 miles south for the third time.

 Congratulations on a great accomplishment!!!